This page will redirect

 to Google.

-Man Accused of Driving From Pennsylvania to Threaten Laconia Woman Who Broke Off Relationship5/7/2024
+The law was modeled after protections created for survivors in public housing in the Violence Against Women Act, extending them into private housing.
+Concord Monitor May 14, 2024 Man Accused of Driving From Pennsylvania to Threaten Laconia Woman Who Broke Off Relationship5/7/2024

 Coalition Program Director Meg Chant said, "You really don’t want to share video—or even those live photos that you can take—necessarily with someone if you haven’t met them yet because they can include geo-location data.
 If someone wants to find you, they will, and it’s not necessarily that person’s fault."